Swimlane Diagram Template

 About the Swimlane Diagram Template

 When processes start to get messy, it’s a good idea to take a step back and visualize who does what and when.
-Enter: the swimlane diagram.
+Enter: the swimlane diagram template.
 This digestible, one-stop visual representation uses the metaphor of lanes in a pool to add clarity to complex processes.

-A swimlane diagram takes a familiar physical place (a lap pool) and turns it into a metaphor for organizing processes within a team, workgroup, department, or multilayered organization.
+A swimlane diagram takes a familiar physical place (a lap pool) and turns it into an analogy for organizing processes within a team, workgroup, department, or multilayered organization.

-In the end, a swimlane diagram looks a lot like a flowchart but also incorporates elements of an org chart and value stream map (VSM).
+In the end, a swimlane diagram template looks like a flowchart but also incorporates elements of an org chart and value stream map (VSM).
 It shows you what gets done, who does it, and how everything happens.
-To complement your swimlane diagram, you can also use Miro's organizational chart template and VSM template.

 1. Be clear about your goals